 What Is OCD?

 Obsessive compulsive disorder (OCD) is a mental health condition where a person experiences intrusive thoughts (obsessions), which a person tries to soothe by engaging in repetitive actions (compulsions).
-People struggling with OCD experience intense anxiety about their obsessions, which encourages them to engage with their compulsions repetitively.
-One of the most obvious symptoms of OCD is how much this disorder disrupts a person’s functionality – obsessions can distract a person for long periods of time, and compulsions often take hours to perform.
+OCD causes anxiety that leads to repetitive compulsions.
+One of the most obvious symptoms of OCD is how much this disorder disrupts a person’s functionality – obsessions and compulsions can take up hours of a person’s day.

 OCD is not an uncommon disorder – approximately 1.2% of US adults had OCD within the past year, and many people struggle with this for their entire lives.1 Women are more likely to develop OCD,2 and risk factors include having a family history of OCD, experiencing stressful or traumatic life events, and having other mental health conditions already present (such as depression or anxiety).3

-OCD is typically characterized by a person having both obsessions and compulsions, but it is possible only to experience one or the other and still meet the diagnostic criteria for this disorder.
+OCD is typically characterized by a person having both obsessions and compulsions.
+However, it is possible only to experience one or the other and still meet the diagnostic criteria for this disorder.

 OCD is characterized by: